-Naturally, one would like to remove the hypothesis that $2^{\aleph_0} < 2^{\aleph_1}$ from Theorem 3.14, and to avoid going through Theorem 3.12 and Theorem 3.13.
-Since the deduction of ω -stability from few models definitely requires extending ZFC ([1, 18], a very different attack is needed.
-A natural strategy for this is to return to the initial Harnik-Makkai argument, Lemma 2.9, and code stationary sets into the construction of the tree.
+Can one just prove directly that any counterexample to Vaught's conjecture has 2^{\aleph_1} models of cardinality \aleph_1 .
+A natural strategy for this is to return to the initial Harnik-Makkai argument, Lemma 2.8, and code stationary sets into the construction of the tree.
 But this requires some notion of how different 'tops' are put on the limits of countable chains and there is nothing of this sort evident (to me) in the proof.
-And such an argument might not avoid set the set theory since Devlin-Shelah diamond is used in many such arguments.
+And such an argument might not avoid the set theory since Devlin-Shelah diamond is used in many such arguments.
 Moreover, the proof of the first order case involves a deep analysis of the models; it would be very striking to avoid this.